joao-m-lourenco-alpt/advanced-jenkins-training/devops-adventure/README.md

 1. You will use [Microsoft SQL Server docker version](https://hub.docker.com/r/microsoft/mssql-server).
 2. You should be able to execute a container of MSSQL Server on your machine (`docker run`).
 3. Test the connection to the database.
 You can a tool like [DBeaver](https://dbeaver.io/).
 4. A new database needs to be created to store the data model.
-The name of the database should be `adventuredb`.
+The name of the database should be `adventure-db`.

 ### Chapter 3.2 - Database Setup - Postgres